tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ## Breaking changes

-purrrr 1.0.0 was an opportunity to really refine its core purpose: facilitating functional programming in R. This release is more aggressive than usual because a 1.0.0 release is our opportunity to make bigger changes in order to form a strong foundation for the next 10+ years.
+We've used the 1.0.0 release as an opportunity to really refine the core purpose of purrr: facilitating functional programming in R. We've been more aggressive with deprecations and breaking changes than usual, because a 1.0.0 release signals that purrr is now [stable](https://lifecycle.r-lib.org/articles/stages.html#stable), making it our last opportunity for major changes.

 These changes will break some existing code, but we've done our best to make it affect as little code as possible.
 Out of the \~1400 CRAN packages that user purrr, only \~40 were negatively affected, and I [made pull requests](https://github.com/tidyverse/purrr/issues/969) to fix them all.
 Making these fixes helped give me confidence that, though we're deprecating quite a few functions and changing a few special cases, it shouldn't affect too much code in the wild.